iiAku/kolibri-frontend/documentation/fund.md

 - `administratorContractAddress` (`address`): The `Administrator`.
 Used for ACL checking.
 - `ovenRegistryContractAddress` (`address`): The address of the `OvenRegistry`.
 Ensures that `liquidate` is only called on registered `Oven`s.

-All storage parameters are governable adn can be changed by `governorContractAddress`.
+All storage parameters are governable and can be changed by `governorContractAddress`.

 ## Entrypoints